tarunmeena6846/10K_Plus_Savings_challenge/README.md

 # 10K Plus savings challenge

-10K Plus savings challenge is a simple money saving challenge.
-The project was developed for a freelecing client.
+10K Plus savings challenge is a simple money-saving challenge.
+This project was developed for a freelancing client.

-I have used MERN stack with tailwind and framer-motion for styling.
+I have used the MERN stack with tailwind and framer-motion for styling.

 ## Tech Stack